UPDATE: A Guide to Legal Research in Uzbekistan

 · To nominate to the Oliy Majlis the candidates of the Prime-Minister, Ambassadors for missions abroad, of the Senate Chairperson, of the Chairpersons and Judges of the Supreme Court, Higher Economic Court and Constitutional Court, of the Chairpersons of the Central Bank Board and of the State Committee for the Protection of Nature;

-· To appoint and dismiss the Prime Minister, his First Deputy, the Deputy Prime Ministers, the members of the Cabinet of Ministers of the Republic of Uzbekistan, the Procurator General of the Republic of Uzbekistan and his Deputies, and the Chairman of the Audit Chamber;
+· To appoint and dismiss the Prime Minister, his/her First Deputy, the Deputy Prime Ministers, the members of the Cabinet of Ministers of the Republic of Uzbekistan, the Procurator General of the Republic of Uzbekistan and his/her Deputies, and the Chairperson of the Audit Chamber;

 · To appoint and dismiss judges of provincial, district, and city courts for criminal and civil cases, of military and economic courts;